President's Budget Includes Promising News for Early Childhood

 On Monday, President Obama released his budget blueprint, laying out his priorities for FY 2013, which begins October 1.
 His budget offers a vision for the country that includes a long-term reduction in the federal deficit while making investments in the short-term, including through education and workforce programs that bolster the economic recovery and get Americans back to work.
 The proposal includes changes to the tax code, including reducing tax credits for the wealthy and extending critical tax credits for low-income families.

 The President's budget follows the template created by the Budget Control Act, which cut discretionary spending by $900 billion for the next ten years.
-Within that budgetary constraint, the President proposes some modest increases in funding for several early childhood programs:
+Within that budgetary constraint, the President proposes some modest increases in funding for several early childhood programs in 2013:

 - An $825 million increase for the Child Care and Development Block Grant (CCDBG), comprised of $325 million in discretionary funding and $500 million in mandatory funding (through approval of the Ways and Means and Finance Committees).
 Budget documents propose that $300 million of the discretionary funding be used for quality improvement grants to states.
 A portion of these funds would go to states in the form of formula grants and a portion would be for competitive grants.These funds would be in addition to the requirement for states to spend a minimum of 4 percent of CCDBG funds on quality activities.